Naaomo/get-it-done-p/README.md

 ## Future implementations

-- [ ] Showing a Map with pointers to possible vendors
+- [ ] Search along with price range
-- [ ] Email notifications
+- [ ] Verified vendors
-- [ ] Reviews on both users offering services and people using those services
+- [ ] Reviews for vendors and users
-- [ ] Online payment options - Debit/Credit card, Bitcoin, PayPal
+- [ ] Traditional online payment & cyptocurrency payment method
-- [ ] Calendar scheduling - Allow user to add to their calendar as well as view their schedule online
+- [ ] RSVP
 - [ ] Mobile App - Create a mobile app version using React Native

  _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._